 Keywords : Surfactant administration, Endotracheal intubation, Laryngeal mask, Respiratory distress syndrome

-Objective: This study aimed to compare the efficacy of surfactant administration by laryngeal mask airway (LMA) and endotracheal intubation in management of respiratory distress syndrome (RDS) in preterm infants.
+Objectives: This study aimed to compare the effcacy of surfactant administration by laryngeal mask airway (LMA) and endotracheal intubation in the management of respiratory distress syndrome (RDS) in preterm infants.

-Conclusion: Based on our findings, the LMA may be a safe and effective alternative way for surfactant administration in late preterm infants.
-Future multicenter studies recommended for determining safety and effcacy of LMA in preterm infants.
+Conclusions: Based on our fndings, the LMA may be a safe and effective alternative way for surfactant administration in late preterm infants.
+Future multicenter studies are recommended for determining safety and effcacy of LMA in preterm infants.

 Cite By, Google Scholar